Jekplex/AmongUsDriver/README.md

 Features:
 * Can mute and unmute players via command.
 * Can move everyone in your current voice channel to another.
-* Has a game queue (current one per server).
+* Can store a game queue (current one per server).
 Players can .join the queue and moderators can ".set [code]" to set the game code for their lobby.
 Moderators can then use ".send" to send a dm containing the code to the first 10 players in the list.
 This is a streamer feature to ensure code doesn't get leaked mid-stream.

 Potentially more to come...